line/armeria/site/src/sphinx/server-annotated-service.rst

     }

-    // Global-level decorators will not be affected by 'order'. sb.annotatedService(new MyAnnotatedServiceClass(),
+    // Global-level decorators will not be affected by 'order'. sb.annotatedService(new MyAnnotatedService(),
                         new MyGlobalDecorator1());

-Even if you want to make a method-level decorator execute first, you can adjust decorator's order as follows.
+Note that you can even make a method-level decorator executed before a class-level decorator by adjusting the ``order()`` attribute:

 .. code-block:: java

     @LoggingDecorator
-    public class MyAnnotatedServiceClass {
+    public class MyAnnotatedService {

-        // @LoggingDecorator -> MyMethodDecorator1
+        // LoggingDecorator -> MyMethodDecorator1 -> hello1()
         @Get("/hello1")
         @Decorator(MyMethodDecorator1.class)
         public HttpResponse hello1() { ... }

-        // MyMethodDecorator1 -> @LoggingDecorator
+        // MyMethodDecorator1 -> LoggingDecorator -> hello2()
         @Get("/hello2")
         @Decorator(value = MyMethodDecorator1.class, order = -1)
         public HttpResponse hello2() { ... }
     }

-As you read before, you can write your own decorator annotation like `@LoggingDecorator`_.
-Because the order of decorator evaluation depends on the value of an ``order()`` attribute, it is recommended to add an ``order()`` attribute to a custom decorator annotation:
+If you built a custom decorator annotation like `@LoggingDecorator`_, it is recommended to add an ``order()`` attribute so that the user of the custom annotation is able to adjust the order value of the decorator:

 .. code-block:: java